iranroman/musicinformationretrieval.com/README.md

 Instructional material for the [Music Information Retrieval Workshop](https://ccrma.stanford.edu/workshops/music-information-retrieval-mir) at CCRMA, Stanford University, 2014.

-How to Use this Repo
+How to Use This Repo
 --------------------

 This repo contains a bunch of IPython notebooks related to music information retrieval.